How to hire ultrasound technicians for your facility?

 - Salary and benefits

-Position Summary: We need a compassionate and detail-oriented ultrasound technician to join our imaging team.
 In this position, you will perform diagnostic ultrasound procedures as directed by physicians, maintain the ultrasound equipment, and exhibit strong verbal and written communication skills while demonstrating sensitivity to patient care.

-Best ways to source candidates
+Best ways to recruit ultrasound technicians

-Finding the right talent does not begin and end with posting to generic job boards.
-Consider modern and technology-able platforms like MedSquirrels, LinkedIn, and specialized healthcare associations like SDMS (Society of Diagnostic Medical Sonography).
 These platforms provide greater reach among qualified ultrasound professionals and offer better engagement than traditional methods.
 Using tech-enabled platforms also speeds up the process of identifying and connecting with the right candidates.

 Other approaches to sourcing the right candidates include: